 Candid Video on Arrests, Jail and More David Shapiro has been helping people charged with crimes for over 10 years.
 In this candid video, David speaks about his own experience as a defendant in the criminal justice system.
 This is one of the reasons that David understands the fear, uncertainty, and stress that clients go

 August 17, 1998– Bill Clinton became the first sitting President to testify before a grand jury in which the focus of the investigation was the President himself.
 August 4, 1964 – Three young civil rights workers were found murdered and buried in an earthen dam outside Philadelphia, Mississippi.
 They were participating in the Mississippi Summer Project

 Defenses to Drug Possession Charges In this online video, San Diego criminal defense attorney David P. Shapiro discusses felony drug possession charges.
 These usually involve allegations of a large amount of drugs in your car, in your house, or under your personal control.
 Mr. Shapiro points out that the mere fact that you have been

 When the voters of California passed Proposition 64 in November of last year, they did more than legalize the possession of marijuana for personal use.
 Prop 64 also reduced some marijuana offenses from felonies to misdemeanors or wobblers, and others from misdemeanors to infractions.
-And it allows the court to reduce some marijuana-related felony convictions to misdemeanors, some
+And it allows the court to reduce some marijuana-related felony convictions

 Reduced penalties for shoplifting under Prop 47.
 Misdemeanor designation also applies to entering premises to commit non-larcenous act such as cashing stolen check.
 Men arrested for Facebook posts sue police.
 Two men who posted rap lyrics on Facebook and were arrested for gang activities have sued the San Diego Police Department in federal court for deprivation of their First